 Brushing Teeth at Night vs. Morning

-The best time to brush your teeth in the morning is when you first wake up.
+The best times to brush teeth in the morning is when you first wake up.
 Bacteria can build up overnight, leaving a bad taste in your mouth and film on your teeth.
 Brushing first thing in the morning will get rid of bacteria and jump start your saliva production for the day.
 Saliva protects your teeth and gums by washing away food debris and fighting bacteria.
 If you brush with a fluoride toothpaste, you’ll also be giving your teeth a protective coating before your first meal.

 Brushing your teeth before breakfast rather than afterward could have added benefits depending on what you typically eat or drink.
 Brushing your teeth after an acidic meal may do more harm than good.
 Acids weaken tooth enamel, and many breakfast foods—coffee, juice, citrus, toast—are very acidic.
 If you brush your teeth too soon after an acidic meal or beverage, you might unintentionally damage your tooth enamel.

 The best time to brush teeth at night is when you’re getting ready for bed.
 Your mouth produces less saliva at night, so brushing before bed will help remove the cavity-causing bacteria that saliva usually washes away.
 Except for water, don’t eat or drink anything between brushing your teeth at night and going to sleep.
 Flossing before bed will remove food particles that will feed bacteria while you sleep.
 Rinsing with a fluoride mouthwash will add extra protection overnight.